Webhook Reference

 What's the maximum title / slug / content length?

-We don't enforce length limits at the API level — theStacc-generated content stays well within reasonable bounds (titles ~120 chars, slugs ~50 chars, content ~15 000 chars).
+theStacc doesn't enforce hard length limits at the API level — generated content stays well within reasonable bounds.
 If your CMS or DB needs hard caps, the Field reference table lists safe defaults.

 Can I get historical blogs through the webhook?

 No — webhooks are forward-only.
-For backfills, use the Public Blog API which lets you fetch all your published blogs.
+For backfills, use the Public Blog API, which lets you fetch all your published blogs.

 Do I need to handle test.ping separately?

 Yes — it has no blog fields.
-If your handler tries to read title or content from a test.ping event, it'll error out and Test Connection will fail.
+If your handler tries to read title or content from a test.ping event, it'll error and Test Connection will fail.
 Branch on event first.

 Can theStacc post to multiple webhook URLs?